• Skip to primary navigation

 How Tight Should A Choke Tube Be?
 (Explained!)

 A choke tube should be hand tight with enough force applied to keep the threads from backing out of the shotgun barrel.
 Tightening it until resistance and then applying a 1/8 inch more turn is usually enough.
-The choke tube doesn’t need to be too tight though as you will want to be able to safely unscrew the choke using your hand.
+A choke tube should never be over-tightened.

 Related – Looking for a NEW choke tube?
-Check out the top picks here.
+See the TOP PICKS here!

 1. How Tight Should Choke Tubes Be?